-Professor of the History of Art and Architecture, University of California at Santa Barbara, California
+Professor of the History of Art and Architecture, University of California, Santa Barbara, California

 Nina Maria Gorrissen Fellow in History - Class of Fall 2014